metabrainz/musicbrainz-docs/terminology/terms/disambiguation.rst

 Disambiguation comments are used to distinguish identically or similarly named artists, labels, and other entities.
 They are visible on entity pages, as well as in search results.

 - Comments should be in English and kept short.
 A few words are usually enough to disambiguate the entity.
-- Follow the same capitalization guidelines as for :doc:`extra title information </style_guides/titles#Extra_title_information>`, as these comments are not part of the name.
+- Follow the same capitalization guidelines as for :ref:`extra title information <style_guides_title_extra_title_information>`, as these comments are not part of the name.

 When creating an artist, label, or place [#]_ that shares its name with an existing one, you will be prompted to enter a disambiguation comment.
 However, you will **not** be prompted to add a disambiguation comment for the pre-existing entity with the same name.
 It is ideal to add comments to the existing entities as well to avoid confusion for other editors.